rojasjo/ApiTestDemo/readme.md

 ### Test suite

-1. The <code>WebAppFactory</code> class has to inherit from the <code>WebApplicationFactory`<Program>`</code>.
-It is necessary that you create a proper class for your Program.cs file.
-It should look like this:
+ 1. First of all, in order to correctly inherit from <code>WebApplicationFactory<Program></code>, it is necessary to create a proper class for your Program.cs file.
+The class should be structured as follows:
 ```mermaid
 classDiagram
  class Program {